loomnetwork/loom-sdk-documentation/docs/karma.md

 A strictly positive karma is required to do any transactions.

 If `KarmaMaxCallCount` is zero then there is no limit, imposed here,
-on the rate of deploy transactions.
+on the rate of call transactions.

 Otherwise users will only be able to run `KarmaMaxCallCount + total karma` call transactions in any period of `SessionDuration`seconds.
 Where `total karma1` is calculated from the count of sources